microsoft/pxt-adafruit/docs/getting-started.md

 ### Your turn now!

-Use the scree, buttons, gestures, pins to create a fun game using the micro:bit.
+Use the screen, buttons, gestures, pins to create a fun game using the micro:bit.